SAP/openui5-docs/docs/Read_Me_First_167193c.md

 -   [Upgrading](Upgrading_9638e4f.md)
 -   [Versioning and Maintenance of OpenUI5](Versioning_and_Maintenance_of_OpenUI5_91f0214.md)

+-   **[Enterprise Features of SAPUI5](Enterprise_Features_of_SAPUI5_bf2d55e.md "As an enterprise framework, SAPUI5 offers many powerful enterprise features to support your entire app development project.")**
+As an enterprise framework, SAPUI5 offers many powerful enterprise features to support your entire app development project.
 -   **[Compatibility Rules](Compatibility_Rules_91f0873.md "The following sections describe what SAP can change in major, minor, and patch releases.
 Always consider these rules when developing apps, features, or controls with or for OpenUI5.")**